-Southbourne Parish Council for examination in accordance with Regulation 15 of the Neighbourhood Planning (General) Regulations 2012 (as amended).
+Published by Southbourne Parish Council for the Neighbourhood Planning (General) Regulations 2012 (as amended)

-January 2023
+November 2023

 GUIDE TO READING THIS PLAN

 Of necessity, the Modified Southbourne Parish Neighbourhood Plan (the 'Modified Plan') is a detailed technical document.
 The purpose of this page is to explain the structure and help you find your way around the plan.